-The device range is set to maximum (default).
-This guarantees the best connection between the handset and the base stations.
+- Set the DECT radiation power to your needs: - MaximumThe device range is set to maximum (default).
+This guarantees the bestrange:connection between the handset and the base stations.
 In idle status, the handset will not send radio signals.
 Only the base station will maintain contact with the handset via a low wireless signal.
 During a call, the transmission power automatically adapts to the distance between the base station and handset.
 The smaller the distance to the base, the lower the radiation.